blooo-io/LedgerHQ-app-plugin-poap/README.md

-# Ledger Poap Plugin
+# Ledger POAP Plugin

-This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a Poap transaction.
+This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a POAP transaction.

 ## Prerequisite